ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/08_hypothesis_testing/04_p-value.md

 The **p-value** is the probability, assuming H₀ is true, that the test statistic takes on a value as extreme as or more extreme than the observed value.

+> **p-value:** If the null hypothesis is true, what is the probability that we would see sample data as extreme as (or more extreme than) what we actually observed, just by random chance?

 ### Right-Tailed Test Example

 ![](./images/0402.png)